-By Meredith – Port Elizabeth, 22th October 2018.
+By Meredith – Port Elizabeth.
 Unbeknown to the average traveler the Sahara Desert in eastern Morocco contains vast fossil and mineral deposits.
 The glint of fossils, carved marble items, and colorful geodes might catch your eyes in the souks of Morocco.
 For those intrigued by these precious stones, this article provides some detail as to the geology of Morocco.

 The Kem Kem Beds formation between Morocco and Algeria in south-eastern Morocco is a well- known archaeological site.
 A sheep herder in the small desert village of Hassi Begaa found fish bones in 1991.
 This led to an increased interest in the area and resulted in the discovery of numerous dinosaur bones and even footprints.
 One of the most interesting finds has been that of the Spinosaurus– the first known semiaquatic dinosaur.
 It is believed to be the largest predatory dinosaur on Earth, even bigger than a T-rex!
 Similar remains have also been discovered in Egypt.